edwardlavender/Tools4ETS/README.md

   - **Flagging timeseries.** `flag_ts()` can be used to flag independent sections of timeseries in a dataset due to the presence of different factor levels (e.g. individuals) and/or breaks in timeseries.
-    Different flag typescan be added, reflecting the requirements of different modelling approaches.
+    Different flag types can be added, reflecting the requirements of different modelling approaches.
   - **Thinning timeseries.** `thin_ts()` can be used to thin a dataset, accounting for independent timeseries. `thin_ts_iter()` implements